P5vc/fetch-apply/README.md

 ufw
 ```

-- Special files will only affect servers that are part of same class or host directory that the special files are located in.
+- Special Files will only affect servers that are part of same class or host directory that the special files are located in.
 This allows you to specify and apply different modules, initializers, and roles to different classes of hosts and individual hosts.

 #### Variables

-In addition to the global `variables` file, any directory containing code to be executed, must include a `variables` file within it.
+In addition to the global `variables` file, any directory containing code to be executed (with the exception of host directories, which may exclusively inherit variables from their class), must include a `variables` file within it.
 The specific directories requiring a `variables` file are:

 1. The base directory
 2. Class directories
-3. Host directories
+3. Host directories (only required if host-specific variables are needed)
 4. Module directories

 Fetch Apply will automatically scan those directories and load any applicable variables found within them.